Diabetes in Dogs – Testing and Monitoring

 What tests are suggested for the diagnosis of diabetes mellitus?

-Generally, the following screening tests are recommended when diabetes mellitus is suspected: a complete blood count (CBC), a serum biochemistry profile, and a urinalysis.
+Generally, the following screening tests are recommended when diabetes mellitus is suspected in your dog: a complete blood count (CBC), a serum biochemistry profile, and a urinalysis.

 Why so many tests?
 Can't diabetes be diagnosed by an elevated blood sugar value alone?